 - The utilities in the USA are seeking opportunities to obtain their own spectrum, mainly to be independent from third parties and to be in control of the connectivity.
 Both spectrum in the 410 MHz and in 380 MHz is being evaluated. - Band 31 in Brazil has been taken back to the regulator for the two small licenses holders of the totally four spectrum owners due to lack of deployment.
 A number of Utilities in Brazil are conducting trials in the 410 MHz band with the goal of being awarded dedicated licenses for the industry. - Colombia allocated 380 MHz band for PPDR and have had a consultation regarding the spectrum in the 450 MHz band. - Alvis is the first former CDMA operator in Argentina evolving to LTE.
-The deployment includes both band 31 and band 87 with focus on, but not limited to, rural areas and agriculture. - Suriname has a deployed network in the 450 MHz band for IoT services. - Telmex holds a 450 MHz license in Mexico currently operational on CDMA and are evaluating to convert to LTE. - In Bolivia the utility evaluates the possibility of using the 450 MHz spectrum.
+The deployment includes both band 31 and band 87 with focus on, but not limited to, rural areas and agriculture. - Suriname has a deployed network in the 450 MHz band for IoT services. - Telmex holds a 450 MHz license in Mexico currently operational on CDMA and are evaluating to convert to LTE.
+Consultation of the 450 MHz band has been held during 2024. - In Bolivia the utility evaluates the possibility of using the 450 MHz spectrum. - Utilities in Canada are evaluating test allocation in rural areas in the 450 MHz spectrum.